-(a) The licensee shall interview applicants individually at least once, and as often as is necessary to determine the applicants' qualifications to foster or adopt a child.
+(a) The licensee shall interview applicants individually at least once, and as often as is necessary to determine the applicants' qualifications to adopt a child.

 (b) The licensee shall interview all other members of the applicants' household, as appropriate to the age of the member of the household.

-(c) The licensee shall determine that each applicant and each adult household member has a background free of conduct which in the judgement of the licensee, bears adversely upon his or her ability to provide for the safety and well being of children.
+(c) The licensee shall determine that each applicant and each household member aged 15 and up has a background free of conduct which in the judgment of the licensee, bears adversely upon his or her ability to provide for the safety and well-being of children.
 In making this determination, the licensee shall consider the following:

 1. Engaging in, or having engaged in, conduct which results in his or her child being adjudicated in need of care and protection;